ObsidianLabs/CKB-Studio/README.md

 </p>

 - CKB Studio uses [Docker](https://www.docker.com/) to run CKB node and the compiler.
 If you don't have Docker installed before, click the Install Docker button to open the Docker official website and follow the instructions to download and install.
-- [CKB Node](#ckb-node-manager) is a docker image ([`nervos/ckb`](https://hub.docker.com/r/nervos/ckb)) that contains all the necessary softwares and dependencies to start a CKB node.
-You can install different node versions in the dropdown menu.
+- [CKB Node](#ckb-node-manager) ([`nervos/ckb`](https://hub.docker.com/r/nervos/ckb)) contains all the necessary softwares and dependencies to start a CKB node.
+- [CKB Indexer](https://github.com/nervosnetwork/ckb-indexer) ([`nervos/ckb-indexer`](https://hub.docker.com/r/nervos/ckb-indexer)) is an application that keeps track of live cells and transactions for specified address (lock script).
+- [Capsule](https://github.com/nervosnetwork/capsule) ([`obsidians/capsule`](https://hub.docker.com/r/obsidians/capsule)) is development framework for creating CKB smart contract scripts in Rust language.
-- [CKB Compiler](#compiler) is a docker image ([`nervos/ckb-riscv-gnu-toolchain`](https://hub.docker.com/r/nervos/ckb-riscv-gnu-toolchain)) that contains all the necessary softwares and dependencies to compiel a CKB project.
-You can install different compiler versions in the dropdown menu.
+- [CKB Compiler](#compiler) ([`nervos/ckb-riscv-gnu-toolchain`](https://hub.docker.com/r/nervos/ckb-riscv-gnu-toolchain)) contains all the necessary softwares and dependencies to compile CKB scripts in C.

+For each of the required libraries, you can select from different versions to install in the dropdown menu.
+The latest version is always recommended.

 ### CKB Script Editor